 Yes.
 Normally, if you successfully completed, say, six months of a one-year probation before it was revoked, you would receive credit for six months “time served.”
 If you are on probation for DWI, however, you will receive no such credit and you might have to serve the entire year of incarceration.

 I am from out of state.
 Can I complete my probation in my home state?

 That can probably be arranged, but it will take a court order to do it.
 In any case, you will need to go through the ordinary New Mexico criminal process in New Mexico, and work things out with the New Mexico Corrections Department.

 Are juvenile probation violations handled differently than adult violations?

 A juvenile is more likely than an adult to be sentenced to probation, rather than incarceration in the first place.
 Once a violation occurs, courts tend to treat juvenile probation violations more leniently.
 They are more reluctant to incarcerate a juvenile, and periods of incarceration tend to be shorter.
 Repeated violations, however, could result in harsher treatment.

 What are the consequences of failing to meet the deadline for appealing a probation violation?

 In most cases, you will be out of luck and you will have to live with the results of the original hearing, even if it means incarceration.
-If your failure to meet the deadline was your lawyer’s fault, however, you might be able to assert an “ineffective assistance of counsel” defense.
+If your failure to meet the deadline was your legal practitioner’s fault, however, you might be able to assert an “ineffective assistance of counsel” defense.
 I can help you if you are in that situation.